bbauska/Anti-Project2025/anti.md

 the options for placing vulnerable children in their forever homes.
 ACF and OCR should also survey their programs to consider whether additional waivers of HHS grant conditions—waivers the Biden Administration revoked in 2021—are needed for faith-based agencies.”
-[Department of Health and Human Services, Project 2025, accessed 6/24/24] Project 2025 urged passage of the Child Welfare Provider Inclusion Act so providers and organizations could not be subjected to charges of discrimination for providing adoption and foster care based on religious beliefs about marriage.
-“Additionally, Congress should pass the Child Welfare Provider Inclusion Act62 to ensure that providers and organizations cannot be subjected to discrimination for providing adoption and foster care services based on their beliefs about marriage.”
+[Department of Health and Human Services, Project 2025, accessed 6/24/24]</p>

+<p>Project 2025 urged passage of the Child Welfare Provider Inclusion Act so providers and
+organizations could not be subjected to charges of discrimination for providing adoption and foster care based on religious beliefs about marriage.
+“Additionally, Congress should pass the Child Welfare Provider Inclusion Act62 to ensure that providers and organizations cannot be subjected to discrimination for providing adoption and foster care services based on their beliefs about marriage.”</p>

-[Department of Health and Human Services, Project 2025, accessed 6/24/24] Project 2025 argued that children raised in same-sex marriages compared to heterosexual marriages are more likely to be unstable, and that “programs should affirm that children require and deserve both the love and nurturing of a mother and the play and protection of a father.”
+<p>[Department of Health and Human Services, Project 2025, accessed 6/24/24]</p>

+<p>Project 2025 argued that children raised in same-sex marriages compared to heterosexual
+marriages are more likely to be unstable, and that “programs should affirm that children require and deserve both the love and nurturing of a mother and the play and protection of a father.”
 “Protect faith-based grant recipients from religious liberty violations and maintain a biblically based, social